xenia-project/xenia/README.md

 # xenia
 Xbox 360 Emulator Research Project
-This is the Xenia Xbox 360 Emulator Research Project Website Source Code.
+This is the Project's Website Source Code.
+Hosted at Github-Pages.

+The Site is in current Development so If you wanna contribut in any form you are always Welcome.
+Please Made a PR before making any major Changes.